dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 with religion or myth.
 Yet, at the age where myth has the greatest effect, people are too young to understand that choice.
-By disregarding religion's formative capacity or repudiating it throughout your culture, we preclude ourselves from many of the benefits.
+By disregarding religion's formative capacity or repudiating it throughout our culture, we preclude ourselves from many of the benefits.
 Just to clarify, I'm not saying that everyone should be indoctrinated to a specific religion.
 I am making the argument that organized attempts to subdue religion are misguided because there is